Gastwirth Graduate Student Loan Fellowship Program

 - Student must be in good academic standing with a minimum 3.0 GPA.

-- Student must demonstrate financial need as established by the Free Application for Federal Student Aid (FAFSA).
+- Student must demonstrate financial need for the 2023-24 academic year (the award year) as established by the Free Application for Federal Student Aid (FAFSA) at the time of application.

 - Student cannot have a delinquent account with ASU.